Cordon bleu (dish)

-A cordon bleu (/fr/) or schnitzel cordon bleu is meat wrapped around cheese (or with cheese filling), then breaded and pan-fried or deep-fried.

-Veal or pork cordon bleu is made of meat pounded thin and wrapped around a slice of meat, breaded, and then pan-fried or baked.
-For chicken cordon bleu, chicken breast is used instead of veal.
-Ham cordon bleu is ham stuffed with mushrooms and cheese.
+A cordon bleu consists of a thin cutlet of meat (typically veal, chicken, or pork) that is pounded thin, stuffed with ham and cheese, rolled, then breaded and pan-fried or deep-fried.
+Veal cordon bleu is the traditional version, while chicken cordon bleu is the most popular modern variant.

 Name

 The French term cordon bleu is translated as "blue ribbon".
 According to Larousse Gastronomique, the cordon bleu "was originally a wide blue ribbon worn by members of the highest order of knighthood, L'Ordre des chevaliers du Saint-Esprit, instituted by Henri III of France in 1578.
 By extension, the term has since been applied to food preparation to a very high standard and by outstanding cooks.
 The analogy no doubt arose from the similarity between the sash worn by the knights and the ribbons (generally blue) of a cook's apron."

 History

 The exact origin of cordon bleu is unclear.
 The most accepted theory is that a female Valaisian cook in Switzerland created the recipe out of necessity to serve a large number of guests in one shift.
 However, its origin can also be traced back to a cooking competition in France in 1930, where the winning dish was named "le Cordon Bleu".

 Another theory suggests that a Swiss cook prepared a dish on the SS Bremen in 1933 to celebrate the achievement of a new record.
 Having just won a blue ribbon for his new record, the captain decided to ask the cook for a new dish: the cordon bleu, which the cook may have brought back from France or Switzerland.

 The cordon bleu was first mentioned in a cookbook from 1949.
 The earliest reference to "veal Cordon Bleu" is in the Los Angeles Times in 1958, while similar veal recipes are found from at least 1955.